fbpx

 Q: Does it make a difference how one entered the country?

 How one entered the country can affect the process of obtaining residency.
 Those who had been admitted or paroled to the U.S. can apply for an adjustment of status while in the country.
-Someone who does not have a record of being admitted or paroled will most likely have to leave the country and present themselves in an U.S. consulate abroad.
+Someone who does not have a record of being admitted or paroled will most likely have to leave the country and present themselves in a U.S. consulate abroad.

 “When you are at a border you always have diminished rights.
 It is rare to have some detained when they seek exit.
 If you have a criminal warrant you may be arrested.
-If you overstayed, you are not likely to be detained but your departure will be electronically noted in a variety of ways.
+If you overstayed, you are not likely to be detained but your departure will be electronically noted in various ways.
 While the United States does not have a formal ‘exit visa’ requirement, the government does collect data from airline manifests and entry swipes of passports in the next country,” Lenni B. Benson, Distinguished Chaired Professor of Immigration and Human Rights Law at New York Law School, said.

-When leaving, the three or ten year bar will also be triggered (see unlawful presence section below).
+When leaving, the three—or ten-year bar will also be triggered (see unlawful presence section below).

 If you are traveling out of the country and are detained at the airport, but have an ongoing adjustment of status, Rahman recommends having your “attorney present it to Immigration and Customs Enforcement (ICE) as soon as possible.”